-Obama delivers blazing critique of Trump in debut on 2020 campaign trail
+Obama delivers blazing critique of Trump in 2020 campaign trail debut

 Obama appeared energized in his return to the spotlight, unleashing full-throated criticism over Trump’s management of the country and his personal behavior.

-“I get this president wants full credit for the economy he inherited and zero blame for the pandemic he ignored,” Obama said, citing the more than 220,000 Americans who have died from the coronavirus.
+“I get this president wants full credit for the economy he inherited and zero blame for the pandemic he ignored,” Obama said, citing the more than 220,000 Americans who have died of the novel coronavirus.
 “But you know what?
 The job doesn’t work that way.
 Tweeting at the television doesn’t fix things.
 Making stuff up doesn’t make people’s lives better.
 You’ve got to have a plan.”

 The 44th president cited a nationwide rise in coronavirus cases, which have spiked to over 60,000 a day, and said that Trump “isn’t going to suddenly protect all of us.
 He can’t even take the basic steps to protect himself.”
 By comparison, Obama added, Biden “is not going to screw up testing.
 He’s not going to call scientists idiots.
 He’s not going to hold a superspreader event at the White House.”